Course guide of International Business Management (23511D1)

 Ordinary assessment session

-- Theoretical part (50% of the total).
-Consisting of a writing assessment with short answer questions.
-The students that have passed this part following the continuous evaluation system do not have to do this part on the final exam (this system is based upon passing two midterms.
-To opt for this system the student has to do and pass both midterms).
+• Theoretical part (50% of the total).
+Consists of a written examination with open-ended questions.
+Students who have passed this part under the continuous assessment system will not have to take this part in the final examination.
+The continuous assessment system is based on passing two midterm exams with open-ended questions.
+To opt for this system, the student must take and pass both midterms exams.

-- Practice part (50% of the total).
-Consisting of the resolution of a case study based on the subjects of the course.
-The students that have passed this part following the continuous evaluation system do not have to do this part on the final exam (this system is based upon the attending, participation, and assessment of the practical activities proposed.
-To opt to this system the student has to do and attend to at least the 60% of the proposed activities).
+• Practical part (50% of the total).
+Consists of the solution of a case study based on the topics of the course.
+Students who have passed this part under the continuous assessment system will not have to take this part in the final examination.
+The continuous assessment system is based on the attendance, participation and evaluation of the proposed practical activities.
+To opt to this system the student has to do and attend to at least the 60% of the proposed activities.

-- The final mark of the student will result in the mean of theoretical part and practice part, taking into account that the theoretical part has to be passed.
+• The student's final mark will be the average of the theoretical and practical parts, bearing in mind that the theoretical part must be passed.
 If the student does not pass the theoretical part, the final mark will be the score of the theoretical part.

-- Important: The student that does not attend the final exam will obtain a “no presented” final mark.
+• Important: The student who does not attend the final examination will receive a final mark of "not presented".

 Extraordinary assessment session

-- The structure of the exam will be similar to the one on the ordinary assessment session.
+• The structure of the examination will be similar to that of the regular assessment session.

-- The marks of the continuous evaluation system will be saved for the student that does not pass the ordinary examination.
-In this case, the students that have passed the practice part through the continuous evaluation system do no have to do the practice part on this examination.
+• The marks of the continuous assessment system will be saved for the student who does not pass the ordinary examination (only for the same academic course).
+In this case, students who have passed the theoretical or practical part through the continuous assessment system will not be required to take that part of this examination.

 Single final assessment

-The single final assessment (for those who apply and are allow to have it) will have this structure:
+The single final examination (for those who request it and are allowed to have it) will be structured as follows:

-- Theoretical part (50% of the total).
-Consisting of a writing assessment with short answer questions.
+• Theoretical part (50% of the total).
+Consists of a written examination with open-ended questions.

-- Practice part (50% of the total).
-Consisting of the resolution of a case study based on subjects of the course.
+• Practical part (50% of the total).
+Consisting of the solution of a case study based on the topics of the course.